odinuv/web/articles/database-tech/index.md

 The PDO [`lastInsertId` function](http://php.net/manual/en/pdo.lastinsertid.php) takes case of the differences between PostgreSQL and MySQL servers.
-In MySQL, the function to obtain last inserted ID is named [`LAST_INSERT_ID()`](http://dev.mysql.com/doc/refman/5.7/en/information-functions.html#function_last-insert-id).
+In MySQL, the function to obtain the last inserted ID is named [`LAST_INSERT_ID()`](http://dev.mysql.com/doc/refman/5.7/en/information-functions.html#function_last-insert-id).
 Also there are no sequences, which means that the function takes no argument: